-I spent the late summer in Anchorage working on a guidebook and building a greenhouse...living the good life, playing in our backyard.
+I spent the late summer in Anchorage writing The Alaska Factor and building a greenhouse...living the good life, playing in our backyard.

 One lazy morning Cathy and I left Hiland Road hiking toward Girdwood over the Flute Glacier.
 It was supposed to be a day hike.
-It became an 8,000-foot, 28-mile day hike--a bit long for a lazy morning.
-Our hitching home plans backfired when darkness and rain caught us.
-It was a fun night of snuggling under a pack cover at the Crow Pass cabin.
+It became an 8,000-foot, 28-mile day hike—a bit long for a lazy morning.
+Our plan to hitch home backfired when darkness and rain caught us.
+We had a fun night of snuggling under a pack cover at the Crow Pass Cabin.
 For breakfast we hiked out to the Girdwood Tesoro for Bahama Momma hot dogs.